 Some workloads shouldn't consider the integrated cache, including:

 - Rarely repeated point reads or queries

-You can use the item cache for point reads (in other words, key/value look ups based on the Item ID and partition key).
+Item cache is used for point reads (key/value look ups based on the Item ID and partition key).

 Populating the item cache